espnet/espnet/egs/vcc2020/vc1_task1/README.md

 - Stage 11: Source speech recognition using the ASR model.
 - Stage 12: Decoding.
 This includes cleaning the recognition results, tokenization, and decoding mel filterbanks using the TTS model.
 Note that the average of all the x-vectors of each training utterance of the target speaker is used.
 - Stage 13: Synthesis.
 The Griffin-Lim phase recovery algorithm or the trained PWG model can be used to convert the generated mel filterbanks back to waveform.

+## Notes

+### Text normalization mismatch between ASR and TTS

+LibriTTS itself provides normalized text, and the pretrained model is directly trained on such text.
+Ex:

+`100_121669_000001_000000 Tom, the Piper's Son`

+However, the output of the pretrained ASR is always uppercased:

+`IN REALITY THE EUROPEAN PARLIAMENT IS PRACTISING DIALECTICS (SEF1_E30001)`

+Considering that recovering the true case is not easy, and training ASR models with the true case is not so successful, we simply lowercase the ASR results.
+This will cause a small mismatch, but we think it should be acceptable.